Do I Need Victron?

 • • Time off work

 Browse any van build forum and you'll see Victron recommended constantly.
-Here's what's happening:
+It's worth understanding why:

 The truth is boring: